Papajohn77/Budget-Management/README.md

 **Piggy Bank Creation**: Users can create one or multiple personal piggy banks that serve as dedicated saving accounts

 **Savings**: Users can insert money in their savings.
 Savings piggy bank is automatically created upon registration.

-**Reporting**: Users can create and view monthly or annual reports based on their financial entries

 ---
 #### **1. User registration, Accounts & Groups**